citusdata/cstore_fdw/README.md

 [![Build Status](https://travis-ci.org/citusdata/cstore_fdw.svg?branch=master)][status]
 [![Coverage](http://img.shields.io/coveralls/citusdata/cstore_fdw/master.svg)][coverage]

 Cstore is a columnar store extension for PostgreSQL.
-Columnar stores provide notable benefits for analytic use-cases where data is loaded in batches.
+Columnar stores provide notable benefits for analytic use cases where data is loaded in batches.

 Cstore was created and is maintained by [Citus Data](https://www.citusdata.com).
-At Citus, our mission is to make it so you never have to worry about scaling again.
-We do this by allowing you to seamlessly scale out your Postgres database.
-The Citus extension is available as open source, an enterprise version, and a fully managed database as a service.
+At Citus Data, our mission is to make it so you never have to worry about scaling your database again.
+So we built an extension to Postgres that intelligently distributes your data and queries across many nodes so your database can scale and your queries are fast.
+The Citus extension to Postgres is available as open source, as on-prem enterprise software, and as a fully-managed database as a service.
 If you have any questions about how Citus can help you scale please [let us know](https://www.citusdata.com/about/contact_us/).

 Join the [Mailing List][mailing-list] to stay on top of the latest developments for Cstore.